 Some people may use their credit cards for smaller, regular purchases, such as paying for fuel or weekly food shops, while others may prefer to use them for larger purchases such as flights or a holiday.

 Some credit card purchases come with added legal protection.
-When buying items valued over £100 and up to £30,000, you will automatically be covered by ‘section 75’ of the Consumer Credit Act.
+When buying items valued between £100 and £30,000, you will automatically be covered by ‘section 75’ of the Consumer Credit Act.

 Yes, you can withdraw cash with a credit card, but it is likely to come with a higher interest charge and/or additional fees, which can make it expensive.